JulioC/julioc.github.io/_posts/2015-04-17-unity-csharp.md

 ##### Unity Reference Search

 [Unity Reference Search](https://packagecontrol.io/packages/Unity3D%20Script%20Reference%20Search) allows you to search the Unity documentation for the selected text using `CTRL+'`.
+It's also available on Package Control.

 ##### Other helpers